chevere/docs/components/ThrowableHandler.md

 ### Documents

-In the example below, console, HTML and plain throwable documents are created by passing `$handler`.
+In the code below console, plain and HTML throwable documents are created by passing `$handler`.

 ```php
 use Chevere\Components\ThrowableHandler\Documents\ConsoleDocument;